beaker-project/beaker/documentation/user-guide/tests.rst

 Using the startup\_test function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The startup\_test function can be used to provide a primitive smoketest
+The startup\_test function can be used to provide a primitive smoke-test
 of a program, by setting a shell variable named result.
 You will need to
 use report\_result if you use it.
 The syntax is: